veertuinc/anka-docs/anka-build-cloud/getting-started/setup-controller-and-registry.md

 > The log level can be modified from the default 0 value.
 The higher the number, the more verbose the logging. ([reference]({{< relref "anka-build-cloud/configuration-reference.md#logging" >}}))

-### Step 3: Link the Anka CLI Node to the Controller
+### Step 3: Link the Anka CLI Node to the Controller (macOS)

 Great!
 Now that we have our Anka Controller & Registry up and running, let's add Nodes!

 > Perform the following steps on the Node where you created your first VM Template.

-#### Add the Registry
+#### Add the Registry (macOS)

 {{< include file="_partials/anka-virtualization-cli/getting-started/_add-the-registry.md" >}}

-#### Push the VM to the Registry
+#### Push the VM to the Registry (macOS)

 {{< include file="_partials/anka-virtualization-cli/getting-started/_push-vm-to-registry.md" >}}

-#### Join to the Controller & Registry
+#### Join to the Controller & Registry (macOS)

 {{< include file="_partials/anka-virtualization-cli/getting-started/_join-to-cluster.md" >}}

-### Step 4: Start a VM instance using the Controller UI
+### Step 4: Start a VM instance using the Controller UI (macOS)

 {{< include file="_partials/anka-virtualization-cli/getting-started/_start-vm-instance-using-controller-ui.md" >}}

-### Step 5: Orientate to your new environment

-#### Anka Controller and Registry package

-- Default Ports: Anka Controller: 80 / Anka Registry: 8089
-- Binaries and scripts: Anka Controller has only one combined binary.
-It can run Anka Controller, Anka Registry and ETCD Server.
-    Installed at: `/Library/Application Support/Veertu/Anka/bin/anka-controller`
-    Start script: `/usr/local/bin/anka-controllerd`
-    Start/Stop script: `/usr/local/bin/anka-controller`
-    Launchd daemon: `/Library/LaunchDaemons/com.veertu.anka.controller.plist`
-- Configuration files: Configuration for this package is done by altering the start script at `/usr/local/bin/anka-controllerd`.
-- Logs: `/Library/Logs/Veertu/AnkaController`
-- Data:
-    ETCD data will be saved in: `/Library/Application Support/Veertu/Anka/anka-controller`
-    Registry data will be saved in: `/Library/Application Support/Veertu/Anka/registry`

-#### Standalone Anka Registry
+### Standalone Registry (macOS)

+Often we find that customers wish to run the Anka Build Cloud Registry alongside their Anka Nodes to optimize the speed of pulling VM Templates, but keep the Controller hosted in a cloud offsite.

+In order to run the standalone registry on macOS you'll download and install the [the registry standalone pkg](https://veertu.com/downloads/ankaregistry-mac-latest).
+Below you will find instructions for configuration.

+#### Orientation (macOS/registry)

 - Default Ports: 80
 - Binaries and scripts: